marco-bellini/DSND_blog/README.md

 sklearn-pandas     1.8.0
 Please pay attention especially to the version of scikit-learn due to changes in the library's organization

-libraries used, the motivation for the project, the files in the repository with a small description of each, a summary of the results of the analysis, and necessary acknowledgements.
-Students should not use another student's code to complete the project, but they may use other references on the web including StackOverflow and Kaggle to complete the project.

 # Motivation
 In this project the online shopping data from Instacart [1] is analyzed.
 In particular, the users are segmented into clusters (frequent and unfrequent users) and descriptive statistics is used to answer relevant business questions such as: